Black Pepper Beef

 servings

-Black Pepper Beef features thin cuts of beef stir-fried in a rich sauce with onions and bell peppers.
-It’s the perfect weeknight meal to bring the classic taste of Chinese-American takeout home.
+Black Pepper Beef features tender cuts of beef stir-fried in a rich, peppery sauce with crisp onions and bell peppers.
+It’s the perfect weeknight meal that tastes just as good as the Chinese restaurants!

 Cook Mode